Tesla maintenance: cost, plans and service schedule

 Based on what we’ve heard from Tesla owners, you can also expect to pay extra for parts and labor from qualified EV mechanics.

-Tesla maintenance costs
+Tesla maintenance cost and schedule

 While we typically look at data aggregator sites to figure out approximate repair and maintenance costs, model-specific information for Tesla vehicles isn’t fully available from our usual sources.
 The only data-based, model-specific estimate we could find is for the Tesla Model S, which averages $1,047 per year in maintenance and repairs, according to RepairPal.